Gluten Free Vegan Hot Dogs

 Instructions

-5. Add about a third of the flour mixture to the mashed vegetables.
-Mix well and add a bit more flour.
-Again, mix well and continue adding and mixing until all the flour is used up.
-Using your hands to mix makes the this task easier.
-After all the flour is incorporated you will have a very thick dough.
+5. Add about a third of the dry ingredients to the mashed vegetables.
+Mix well and add a bit more.
+Again, mix well and continue adding and mixing until all the dry ingredints are used up.
+The dough will be very thick.
+Using your hands makes it easier.

-6. If the dough is sticky, be prepared to sprinkle extra rice flour.
+6. If the dough is sticky, be prepared to add a sprinkle of rice flour.

 7. Divide dough into 7-8 veggie dogs, which is about 1/3 cup dough.